vahidhedayati/ajaxdependancyselection/README.md

 This must match the field that there is a corelation with in the sql it will by mycountry_id in the domain class it was MyCountry mycountry, in this it needs to be

        name_you_selected_for_mapping.id

+# How it works internally:

+(Please note controllers/actions are no longer required to be defined as part of the call) - this is just for the purpose of understanding how plugin works:

+	g:selectPrimary - Methods: Controller:autoComplete | Actions: ajaxSelectSecondary
+  	g:autoCompletePrimary  - Methods: Controller:autoComplete   | Actions: autocompletePrimaryAction
+   	g:autoCompleteSecondary - Methods: Controller:autoComplete | Actions: autocompleteSecondaryAction
+ 	g:autocomplete - Methods: Controller:autoComplete | Actions: autocomplete, autocompleteShowCollect
+ 	g:selectController - Methods: Controller:autoComplete | Actions: ajaxSelectControllerAction

+ # Multi dimension auto complete:

+ 	g:autoCompletePrimary  - Methods: Controller: autoCompletePrimary | Actions: autocompletePrimaryAction
+ 	g:autoCompletePrimary  - Methods: Controller: autoCompleteSecondary | Actions:   autocompleteSecondaryAction

+Above example expanded means a primary is called with its action, a secondary can be called as many times as required last call should not include: setId